neelimasaini/Boston-house-Prediction-classifier/README.md

 We as a team did data analysis , data cleaning, feature engineering , created visulizations and created ML models like - Linear Regression, Lasso, Ridge, Elastic net, Polynomial regression model to find the model with the highest accuracy and measured the accuracy through different paramters as MSE,RMSE etc.

-The data set for the same is uploaded as BOSTON.csv
+The data set for the same is uploaded as Boston_catg.csv

 The Notebook for code is .ipnb file